Vintage ABA Team Logos

 Utah Stars Win The ABA Championship

 Utah faced a tough playoff road.
-In the 1971 season, they made easy work of the Dallas Chaparalls in the first round sweeping them 4-0.
+In the 1971 season, they made easy work of the Dallas Chaparrals in the first round sweeping them 4-0.
 In the second round they faced defending Champion Indiana Pacers, whom they lost to in the previous seasons ABA Finals.
-The series was a competitive back and forth afair going the full 7 games.
+The series was a competitive back and forth affair going the full 7 games.
 Utah was able to win a game 7 on the road 108-101, Willie Wise scored 31 in the win.

 In the 2nd round they faced a tough Kentucky Colonels team.
-Willie Wise had a big series as Utah took home the championship in a high scoring game 7 131-121.
+Willie Wise had a big series as Utah took home the championship in a high scoring game 7, 131-121.
 Zelmo Beaty was named the 1971 ABA Playoff MVP.

 1968 Pittsburgh Pipers ABA Logo